Dev-Ad/detectmobile.js/README.rst

 * Front end caching performance is not destroyed by the need for vary by user agents

-* You do not need to maintain huge user agent database (thousands of devices)

 * You need minimal amount of server-side code

 * Compatible with any programming language or framework (Python, PHP, C#, ASP.NET, Java, even static HTML files...)

 * You can actually understand the codebase

 Requirements
 -------------